andresz1/bookshelf-model/README.md

 //...
 ```

 The model's name is taken from the file's name, if your file is named `user.js` the model's name will be `User`.
-To separate words of a file's name you must use `sneake_case` and the model's name wil be in `PascalCase` (E.g: `police_officer` -> `PoliceOfficer`)
+To separate words of a file's name you must use `sneake_case` and the model's name wil be in `PascalCase` (e.g: `police_officer` -> `PoliceOfficer`).

 ### Feedback

-Pull requests, feature ideas and bug reports are welcome
+Pull requests, feature ideas and bug reports are welcome.

 ### License

-MIT
+MIT.